dvatterott/dvatterott.github.io/_posts/_posts/2019-04-19-are-some-mlb-players-more-likely-to-hit-into-errors-than-others.markdown

 #iglej001, 8, 432, 0.0185185
 {% endcodeblock %}

 At-bats is great but even better is to remove strike-outs and just look at occurences when a player hit the ball into play.
+I remove all players with less than 450 balls hit into play which limits us to just 37 players but the players have enough reps to make the statistics more valid.

 {% codeblock lang:bash %}
 echo "---------PLAYERS WITH MOST ERRORS PER BALL IN PLAY----------"